JihedChaibi/STM32-with-no-IDE/README.md

-# Are you an embedded developer?
+Yes, IDEs make the job easier..
-# Get rid of that IDE!
+But if you are an embedded developer, you should know what is going under the hood Get rid of that IDE!

 ![Image of nucleo](https://i.ibb.co/qxH7V1D/FLLL.jpg)